 "What were they?"

-“Mainly about me being able to take responsibility for a girlfriend or wife and a newborn, her desire to go to college and childcare, and moving to Chicago.
-She’s lived in the same house since she was born.”
+"Mainly about me being able to take responsibility for a girlfriend or wife and a newborn, her desire to go to college, the need for childcare, and moving to Chicago.
+She's lived in the same house since she was born."

 "I'm curious, and you don't have to answer, but how did your mom manage to buy a house?"

-“When I was about five, she found a small house she could rent for about the same as the rent on our small apartment.
+"When I was about five, she found a small house she could rent for about the same as the rent on our small apartment.
 Two years later, the owner wanted to sell, and after talking to my mom, the owner agreed to some sort of mortgage where the owner held the note.
 That was about ten years ago, and was when she took the second job to make ends meet.
-We also grew vegetables, especially tomatoes which we could sell, and I trapped rabbits and when I was older, I hunted deer.
-All of that let us live in that house, and ensured that Mom never missed a payment.
-She’ll keep paying until around the year 2000, if I remember correctly.”
+We also grew vegetables, especially tomatoes, which we could sell, and I trapped or hunted rabbits, and when I was older, I hunted deer.
+All of that let us live in that house and ensured that Mom never missed a payment.
+She'll keep paying until around the year 2000, if I remember correctly."

 "That's a testament to finding a way, no matter what the obstacles."